National Youth Forum of the leaders of the “Young Professionals” (WorldSkills Russia) movement supported the World Youth Skills Day

 WorldSkills Kazan 2019

 The 45th WorldSkills Competition – the main international event of 2019 in Russia – will take place in Kazan on 22-27 August 2019.
-More than 1,400 Competitors from 66 countries will compete in 56 skills.
+More than 1,300 Competitors from 63 countries and regions will compete in 56 skills.

 Kazan won the right to host the Competition in 2015 having been ahead of other WorldSkills International member countries after voting.
 The WorldSkills Russia movement embraces all 85 Russian regions and is one of priority vocational talent development projects.